-Figure 40 Network Settings > Home Networking > UPnP
+Figure 47 Network Settings > Home Networking > UPnP

-Table 26 Network Settings > Home Networking > UPnP
+Table 27 Network Settings > Home Networking > UPnP

-LABEL DESCRIPTION State Select Enable to activate UPnP.
+LABEL DESCRIPTION UPnP Select Enable to activate UPnP.
 Be aware that anyone could use a UPnP application to open the web configurator's login screen without entering the ZyXEL Device's IP address (although you must still enter the password to access the web configurator).
+UPnP NAT-T State Select Enable to allow UPnP-enabled applications to automatically configure the ZyXEL Device so that they can communicate through the ZyXEL Device by using NAT traversal.
+UPnP applications automatically reserve a NAT forwarding port in order to communicate with another UPnP enabled device; this eliminates the need to manually configure port forwarding for the UPnP enabled application.
 Apply Click Apply to save your changes.
-Cancel Click Cancel to restore your previous settings.

-7.5 Installing UPnP in Windows Example
+8.5 Installing UPnP in Windows Example